seqan/seqan3/doc/about/api/index.md

 **We promise to provide good forward-compatibility with the C++ standard.** And we will strive to fix any warnings that are added by newer versions of a supported compiler.

-<small>¹ [This site](https://linuxlifecycle.com) provides a good overview of what the current release and its
-lifecycle is.</small><br>
-<small>² We consider CentOS 7 / RedHat Enterprise Linux (RHEL) 7 as being community-supported.
+<small>¹ We consider CentOS 7 / RedHat Enterprise Linux (RHEL) 7 as being community-supported.
 That means issues and
 patches are welcome, but we do not actively test for those operating systems.
 See this related [issue](https://github.com/seqan/seqan3/issues/2244).</small>